-The following section describes how to download, compile, and launch UE4 from the Oculus GitHub repository using Visual Studio 2015 or 2017.
+The following section describes how to download, compile, and launch UE4 from the Oculus GitHub repository using Visual Studio.

-Professional developers who wish to take full advantage of the features available with our Unreal integration should download and build the source code.
+Professional developers who wish to take full advantage of the features available with the Oculus Unreal integration should download and build the Unreal Engine source code.

-Several of these steps may take some time to complete.
-Some of the steps typically take over an hour, depending on your computer and the speed of your Internet connection.
+Several of these steps may take some time to complete; some of the steps may take over an hour depending on your computer and the speed of your Internet connection.

-C:\Unreal\4.xx-oculus.
-We recommend installing to a short path, or you may have errors in the next step with files that exceed the Windows length limit for file names.
+You should unzip or clone the source code to a folder with a short path, or the next steps may fail.
 Alternately, you can map your install directory as a Windows drive to reduce the path length.

 GenerateProjectFiles.batcreates project files for Visual Studio 2017.
-If you are using Visual Studio 2015, you must use the
+If you have Visual Studio 2019 installed, use the

-In the menu bar, select Build > Configuration Manager.
-Verify that Active solution configuration is set to Development Editor, and that Active solution platform is set to Win64.
+In Visual Studio, launch Configuration Manager by selecting Build > Configuration Manager.
+In Configuration Manager, set Active solution configuration to Development Editor, and Active solution platform to Win64.
+The following image shows an example.

-For Epic’s instructions on building the Unreal Engine from source, see Building Unreal Engine from Source guide.
+For more information, see Epic’s instructions on building the Unreal Engine from source: Building Unreal Engine from Source.